mollie/commercetools/docs/ContributionGuidelines.md

 While developing project you can use some predefined commands for running tests, running linter or generating coverage.

 - Execute `npm run test` to run all tests.
+- Execute `npm run test:coverage` to run all tests and print the code coverage report.
 - Execute `npm run test:unit` to run Unit tests.
 - Execute `npm run test:component` to run Component tests.
 - Execute `npm run lint` to show lint errors in the code.